March 7-10, 2024

 Steve Francis, owner of Country Smoke House, will demonstrate how to field dress, handle, butcher and process your next whitetail deer.
 Country Smoke House processes thousands of deer each year.
 Steve is an expert in his field and will show you the tricks of the trade and lessons learned over decades of hard work in the butchering industry.
 He starts with a fresh deer and walks through every step of the process from dressing and skinning to butchering and packaging.
 This is a must-see for every deer hunter and venison lover.

 Operated by Northern Little League as a fundraiser, you and your kids are invited to come and try your hand at one of the State’s best trout ponds.
 Even if you come just to watch, you will see the highest catch percentage of any trout pond!
+It only costs $7 to give it a try.
 The Steelheaders will clean, fillet and bag with ice your catch at their booth for free.
-It only costs $5 to give it a try.

 Fish Cleaning Demonstrations